On the $h$-cobordism category. I: Straightening corners

 Now assume that $e$ is in the image of $R$.
-Then, for any $\alpha$, the semi-norms of such a countable family agree with the seminorm of the chart $\bar h_\beta\times \id_{[0,\delta/2]}$, for $e$ is $\delta$-neat.
+Then, for any $\alpha$, the semi-norms associated to such a countable family of charts agree with the seminorm associated to the chart $\bar h_\beta\times \id_{[0,\delta/2]}$, since $e$ is $\delta$-neat.
 This shows that the family of seminorms on the image of $R$ is equivalent to the family of seminorms on the domain of $R$. \end{proof}

 Let $\theta:= (V \to X)$ be a vector bundle of rank $d$ on a space $X$.
 Next we discuss how $\Phi(W)$ inherits a $\theta$-structure from $W$.
 The map

 is a diffeomorphism except at the set corner points, which we denote by $\dell_{01}W$.
 This induces a bundle isomorphism